TAYA00/obsidian/Workshop.md

 %% router -  route to another page %%

-### now we have a structure:
+### Project structure:
 - public
 - src - what we set for frontend
-- assets - globally used files (main.css, base.css, svg)
+- assets - globally used files (main.css, base.css, svg) styles
 - components - we write components (elemente in proj [toast]).
 We use it to separate proj and dont write it in one big file
 - icons - Vue have own icons, so we dont have to put it manually in our proj.
 We can set only specific f.E logo `npm install primeicons` - to install icons package